David Ferrer: 2006–2007: World Tour Finals final, top 5

 Ferrer began the year by winning Auckland, defeating Tommy Robredo in the final.
 At the 2007 Australian Open, he defeated Kristian Pless, Thomas Johansson, and Radek Štěpánek, and lost in the fourth round to Mardy Fish in five sets.
 One month later, he reached the quarterfinals at Rotterdam.
 He had quarterfinal finishes at Indian Wells and Monte-Carlo and reached the fourth round in Miami, the semifinals in Barcelona, and the quarterfinals in Hamburg.

 At the French Open, he was stopped by Fernando Verdasco in the third round.
-At Wimbledon, he was eliminated by Frenchman Paul-Henri Mathieu in the second round.
+At Wimbledon, he was eliminated by Paul-Henri Mathieu in the second round.

 In July, he captured his second title of the year and fourth of his career, beating Nicolás Almagro in the final of the Swedish Open in Båstad.
 He then advanced to the quarterfinals in Cincinnati, defeating Andy Roddick in the third round.
 At the US Open, he was seeded 15th and knocked out 24th-seeded David Nalbandian in the third round, and then upset second-seeded compatriot Rafael Nadal in the fourth round in four sets.
 He beat 20th-seeded Juan Ignacio Chela in the quarterfinals and reached his first Grand Slam semifinal, where he was defeated by third seed Novak Djokovic.
 His performance at the US Open brought his ranking up to world no. 8.
 Then, Ferrer captured his third title of the year in Tokyo, defeating Richard Gasquet in the final.
 At the Paris Masters, he made it to the quarterfinals, where he lost to David Nalbandian.

 Ferrer qualified as the sixth seed for the year-ending Tennis Masters Cup.
-To begin, Ferrer upset third seed Djokovic in his first round-robin match, and then defeated second seed Rafael Nadal.
+Ferrer upset third seed Djokovic in his first round-robin match, and then defeated second seed Rafael Nadal.
 He sealed his qualification for the knock-out stage by defeating eighth seed Richard Gasquet.
 He was the only man to have a perfect record in the round-robin stage and had the best win/loss set record (6–1).
 Ferrer next defeated fifth seed Andy Roddick in the semifinals.
 In the final, Ferrer lost to top seed Roger Federer.
 He ended the year with a career-high ranking of world no. 5.